"Traditional dance to a modern beat!"

 Emma was born in Dublin, Ireland and grew up in Atlanta.
 Emma began Irish dancing in Atlanta at the age of 10 with the Mulligan School of Irish Dance in Marietta, Georgia.
 She continued Irish dancing in Atlanta under the instruction of June Butler, owner of the world-renowned Butler Academy of Irish Dance (The Butler Academy, based out of Canada, is now known as the Butler-Fearon-O'Connor School of Irish Dance).

 Today, Emma is a successful attorney practicing in Atlanta in the area of Commercial Litigation and Construction Law.
 Outside of her career in law, Emma continues to pursue her passion of Irish dance in Atlanta with a commitment to excellence and a goal of cultivating that same drive and passion in the hearts of her students, regardless of age or experience.

 Erin's competitive titles include four time Southern Region champion, placing several times in the top 10 at the North American Irish Dance Championships, as well as recalling at the All Ireland and World Championships of Irish dance.

 She currently works at an Architecture firm in Atlanta while also spreading her love and talent of Irish dancing to her students.
-She has two young sons Declan and Riordan who she hopes will one day join the Burke Connolly dance family!
+She has three young children Declan, Riordan & Maragaret, who she hopes will one day join the Burke Connolly dance family!